Nafbek/password-generator-challenge3/README.md

 ## Description

 The aim of this project is to generate a random password for users based on the character type they choose.
-Four general character types are defined to generate a password from. ...........
+Four general character types are defined to generate a password from.
+The project consists of two main functions, one that generates the random password while the second function writes a password in a browser.
+It also includes logic to validate user's input, ensure the inclusion of the character type chosen by user in the generated password, and to generate a password when conditions are met.

 ## User Story